agalli93/UDP-TCP-Pilots/README.txt

 	This function is used to take the incoming data from xPlane and the convert it from a byte array representing a float (in little endian) to a float in the form of a string

-	future work: select which data streams to write to output based on user selected input from userSelections.ini after being parsed.

 ===

 private static void readInGroupsList(Properties prop, Map<String, Pair<Integer> > dataGroups) throws Exception